- Funding is available to attract and retain midwifery graduates and midwives in rural areas.

-The Drugs, Poisons and Controlled Substances Amendment (Supply by Midwives Midwife) Act 2012 amends the Drugs, Poisons and Controlled Substances Act 1981 to provide a mechanism for suitably qualified and authorised registered midwives to prescribe scheduled medicines.
+The Drugs, Poisons and Controlled Substances Amendment (Supply by Midwives) Act 2012 amends the Drugs, Poisons and Controlled Substances Act 1981 to allow suitably qualified and authorised registered midwives to prescribe scheduled medicines.

-A FAQ is being developed to help answer some of the questions regarding the amendments to the Act and the ministerial approved list of drugs for endorsed midwives.
-This will be available on the website soon.
+Some of the questions regarding the amendments to the Act and the ministerial approved list of drugs for endorsed midwives are answered in the ‘Frequently asked questions’ document listed below.